Zebouski/TheoryCraft-Turtle/README.md

 TheoryCraft can also show how your current gear is responsible for your extra damage, and also predict how much damage/healing that more stats would add.

+## Migrating from TheoryCraft for blizzlike 1.12
+The original version of TC will conflict with this one.
+Delete your old wowfolder/Interface/AddOns/TheoryCraft/ folder.

+To migrate your old TC settings, browse to wowfolder/WTF/Account/*username*/*realmname*/*charactername*/SavedVariables/ and rename TheoryCraft.lua to TheoryCraft-Turtle.lua, and do the same to the file in wowfolder/WTF/Account/*username*/ if you want to save the enemy mob and player armor values that TC has been estimating and storing.